ControlHair: Synergizing Physics Simulator and Video Diffusion for Controllable Dynamic Hair Rendering: Related Work

 Human hair simulation and rendering are long-standing challenges in computer graphics.
 Simulation must account for tens of thousands of interacting strands, while rendering requires handling complex materials and light-scattering effects.

-A wide variety of physics simulation methods have been proposed for hair dynamics, such as mass-spring chains~\cite{rosenblum1991simulating}, rigid multi-body chains~\cite{anjyo1992simple}, discrete elastic rods~\cite{bergou2008discrete}, Material Point Method~\cite{fei2021principles}, hybrid approaches~\cite{hsu2023sag}, and learning-based methods~\cite{lin2025neuralocks}.
+Various physics simulation methods have been proposed for hair dynamics, such as mass-spring chains~\cite{rosenblum1991simulating}, rigid multi-body chains~\cite{anjyo1992simple}, discrete elastic rods~\cite{bergou2008discrete}, Material Point Method~\cite{fei2021principles}, hybrid approaches~\cite{hsu2023sag}, and learning-based methods~\cite{lin2025neuralocks}.
 These simulations are built on different physics models tailored for different tasks.
 Ideally, we should select the most suitable model given a task.
 However, the diversity of physics parameters across models makes it difficult to design a single diffusion model for all possible physics parameters input.
-For hair rendering, prior works have explored physically based models~\cite{petrovic2005volumetric,marschner2003light,moon2008efficient,zinke2008dual}, as well as data-driven methods~\cite{wang2023neuwigs,luo2024gaussianhair}.
+For hair rendering, prior works have explored physically based~\cite{petrovic2005volumetric,marschner2003light,moon2008efficient,zinke2008dual} and data-driven methods~\cite{wang2023neuwigs,luo2024gaussianhair}.
 However, they either require complex modeling or fail to produce photorealistic results.

 Our framework is compatible with arbitrary physics parameters and simulators because we unify the diffusion model input as per-frame geometry.
 This allows us to switch freely across different simulation models for a given task without redesigning the diffusion model.
 For hair rendering, we adopt video diffusion priors to avoid complex hair material and light modeling, while producing photorealistic and temporally consistent results.